 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses of Financial Instruments.
 The new guidance requires an allowance to be recorded for all expected credit losses for financial assets.
 The allowance for credit losses is based on historical information, current conditions, and reasonable and supportable forecasts.
-This standard is effective for the Company's 2020 fiscal year, however early adoption is permitted.
-The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.
+The Company adopted the new standard effective January 1, 2020.
+The adoption did not have a material impact on the consolidated financial statements.